NewChakri/Resume-Screening/README.md

 **Efficient Screening**: Behind the scenes, the app uses TF-IDF vectorization to convert textual data into numerical representations and then computes cosine similarity scores to measure how closely each resume aligns with the job description.

-**dvanced Algorithms**: It employs state-of-the-art NLP algorithms for text preprocessing, ensuring that stopwords are removed, text is cleaned, and features are extracted efficiently.
+**Advanced Algorithms**: It employs state-of-the-art NLP algorithms for text preprocessing, ensuring that stopwords are removed, text is cleaned, and features are extracted efficiently.

 **Interactive User Interface**: The Streamlit-powered user interface allows users to interact with the app seamlessly.
 Setting the job description, uploading resumes, and ranking candidates is a breeze.